ericianni/osu_interview_fall19/online_module/white_box.md

 **Branch Coverage**

 How is it possible that running every statement in a program doesn't guarantee good coverage?
-The answer lies in how well our tests cover the different branches in our code. _Branches_ occur anywhere in the program where a decision must be made and the program.
+The answer lies in how well our tests cover the different branches in our code. _Branches_ occur anywhere in the program where a decision must be made.
 These decisions occur in statements that contain conditionals and we need to make sure each is tested as evaluating as either `True` or `False`.

 Take a look at the source of our new `mystery_func()` below.
 It consists of only 4 statements and they can all be covered by the test I have provided.